clearblueskypanorama-dev/editorjs-media/README.md

                 success: 1,
                 file: {
                   url: 'https://codex.so/upload/redactor_images/o_e48549d1855c7fc1807308dd14990126.jpg',,
-                  // any other image data you want to store, such as width, height, color, extension, etc }
+                  // any other media data you want to store, such as width, height, color, extension, etc }
               }
             })